earnesdm/Python-Final/README.md

 I might add Alpha-Beta Prunning to this soonish.

 You need Pygame and Python 3.7 to run this.
+Just run the file Checkers3.0.py to play.